fboundy/pv_opt/README.md

 This excellent integration will pull Octopus Price data in to Home Assistant.
-Solar Opt pulls data from Octopus independently of this integration but will extract current tariff codes from it if they are avaiable.
+Pv Opt pulls data from Octopus independently of this integration but will extract current tariff codes from it if they are avaiable.
 If not it will either use account details supplied in `secrets.yaml` or explicitly defined Octopus tariff codes set in `config.yaml`.
-If on Intelligent Octopus Go, this integration is required for Pv opt to utilise any slots allocated outside of 23:30 to 05:30 in its charging plan.
+If on Intelligent Octopus Go, this integration is required, as Pv_opt will use this to identify any slots allocated outside of 23:30 to 05:30 for use in its charge plan and managing the house battery during car charging slots.

 <h3>5.
 Install the Integration to Control Your Inverter</h3>